Stuart Campbell (blogger): Early career

 In 1988, Campbell won the UK National Computer Games Championship's ZX Spectrum category, having been a runner-up in the Scottish heats earlier that year.
 The event was organised by Newsfield Publications and the National Association of Boys' Clubs, with sponsorship from video game publisher US Gold.
 In late 1989, US Gold and Computer and Video Games magazine sponsored a team of UK players, which included Campbell, to take part in the European Video Games Championship at the Salon de la Micro show in Paris.
-The UK team won, beating out the French and Spanish competitors.
+The UK team won, beating the French and Spanish competitors.

-Using the prize fund from the first two competitions—£1,000 of computer hardware and US Gold software—Campbell was able to set up an independent videogame fanzine, Between Planets.
+Using the prize fund from the first two competitions—£1,000 of computer hardware and US Gold software—Campbell set up an independent videogame fanzine, Between Planets.
 Campbell maintained contact with US Gold's PR department, ensuring a steady stream of review material for the fanzine.
 Campbell's PR contact was also able to convince Ocean Software to send new games to the fanzine for review.
 With the cachet of legitimate journalism these contacts conferred, Campbell and Between Planets' co-founder Simon Reid were able to convince other video game publishers to send them free review copies of their games.
 The fanzine ran to four issues; Campbell had sent issue three to Future Publishing, which hired him as a full-time staff writer for the Amiga games magazine Amiga Power.